CRoasSanhez/rtlocation/README.md

 DB:
 - Name: rtlocation in mongodb
-- Indexes:
+- Indexes: Located in file indexes at '/'

-   2d in Vehicles and user collections
+By default the application is running on port 1337 and the connection to DB is using the default port and the DB name is rtlocation